lammps/lammps/doc/src/compute_ave_sphere_atom.rst

 Output info
 """""""""""

-This compute calculates a per-atom array with two columns: density and temperature.
+This compute calculates a per-atom array with two columns: mass density and temperature.

 These values can be accessed by any command that uses per-atom values from a compute as input.
 See the :doc:`Howto output <Howto_output>` doc